-The Green Theatre Committee returns for the period 2021-24, to help push forwards the ambitious committment for ETC to become a climate neutral network by 2030.
+The Green Theatre Committee works to push forwards the ambitious committment for ETC to become a climate neutral network by 2030.

 The Committee, made up of representatives from the network, will also work on developing a 'Green Theatre Label'.

 - Silvano Catufa, Technical and safety manager, Teatro Stabile di Torino (Italy)

 - Frank Holldack, Head of Design & Costume, Schauspielhaus Graz (Austria)

 - Joachim Klement, Artistic Director, Staatsschauspiel Dresden (Germany), ETC Board Delegate

 - Emmanuelle Lejeune, Environmental Advisor, Théâtre de Liège (Belgium)